Download this survivors checklist today. > Immediate Steps After a Loved One Dies

 - Locate current documentation for securities, accounts, pension plans, businesses, real estate, and other assets to begin working on an inventory with your attorney and the transfer of assets as required by the will, state law or account documents.

-- Contact insurance company, agent or adviser (local office) and obtain death claim form.
+- Contact the insurance company, agent or adviser (local office) and obtain a death claim form.

 - Complete form and return it along with a certified copy of death certificate and policy.

 - Notify local Social Security office of death; also any other government agency from which benefits were received (e.g., Medical Assistance).

 - Apply to nearest Social Security office in person and bring Social Security number of the deceased, certified copy of death certificate, and proof of relationship (marriage license, birth certificate).

 - Follow up if benefits are not received within 60 days.

 - Contact the employer of the deceased’s employee benefits department and request a written verification of death benefits payable and how paid, accrued vacation pay, final wages still owed, retirement plan benefits, deferred compensation, medical reimbursements, or employer-provided life insurance.